-Sadly, due to mail server restrictions, Outlook has a default attachment size limit of 25MB.
+Sadly, due to mail server restrictions, all versions of Outlook and Office 365 all have a default attachment size limit of 20MB – 25MB.
 Therefore, if you try to upload a file bigger than that, you’ll receive an error that says “Attachment size exceeds the allowable limit” or “The file you’re attaching is bigger than the server allows.
 Try putting the file in a shared location and sending a link instead,” depending on the Outlook version you’re using.

 This limit makes it difficult to be productive — especially at the workplace because you’ll need to use a separate file transfer solution to deliver large files to your contacts.
 You might even need to bother your IT team for help.
 (Trust me, your IT team hates dealing with issues like this.)

 If you want to solve this issue yourself, the internet lists many possible solutions to this problem:

 - Uploading files via OneDrive and sharing the link

 - Modifying the registry on Windows computer to increase the upload size limit